-The user with appropriate rights disables the selected digital certificate of a trusted issuer of digital certificates by first selecting it from the list and then disabling it with the command "Disable" in the command bar.
-The user re-enables it by selecting the command "Enable".
+The logged-on user disables the selected digital certificate of a trusted issuer of digital certificates by selecting it from the list and then disabling it with the action Disable this certificate.
+The user re-enables it by selecting the command Enable this certificate.